EmilioAtZoi/StateManagementPoC/README.md

 - New state types or features can be added by extending the centralized state store and event handlers.
   **_Improvement:_**
   > Makes it easier to add new features or state types without disrupting the existing system and ensures the system can scale to handle more devices, peripherals, or state types in the future.

-6. Improved Debugging and Observability

-- Leverages state management libraries (e.g., Zustand, Redux) with built-in debugging tools to track state changes.
-- Provides better observability into the state and queue processing.
-  **_Improvement:_**
-  > Makes it easier to debug state changes and identify issues in the state management system and improves developer productivity and reduces the time required to troubleshoot issues.

-7. Unified State for BLE Modules

-- Integrates BLE module state into the centralized state store, along with BLE connection states and device states.
-- BLE module state changes are handled consistently with other state types.
-  **_Improvement:_**
-  > Reduces duplication and ensures consistency in how BLE module state is managed and reported and simplifies the codebase by consolidating BLE module state into the centralized state store.

 ### Proposed Architecture for the New State Management